Skip to contents

 • .error_msg: Error message if failed, NA otherwise

-• .batch: Batch number for tracking
+• .chunk: Chunk number for tracking

 Details